 To order one coffee in a café in France, you only put up your thumb.

 How do you count on your fingers in your country?
 Let us know in the comments below or you can email me photos showing how you count.

 This article was posted on Friday, January 22nd, 2016 at 8:18 pm and is filed under Counting on Your Fingers, Countries & Cultures, Customs and Traditions, France, Germany, Morocco, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 5 Responses to “How People Count on their Fingers around the World”